Skip to main content

 Most language modules are available from beginners through to intermediate levels of learning.
 You will be able to record your additional languages achievements on the Higher Education Achievement Report (HEAR) – a record of all your achievements at university.
 Our courses follow a curriculum based on the internationally recognised "European Framework".

-KLS modules are non-credited, they do not affect your final degree classification but for successfully-completed modules you will receive a KLS Certificate of Achievement.
+Please note: KLS modules are non-credited, they do not affect your final degree classification.

 The modules consist of two-hour weekly language classes where you will learn or develop linguistic skills in speaking, reading, listening and writing.